Skip to main content

 When interviewers provide their scores, each score is multiplied by the question's corresponding factor.
 These weighted scores are then summed and divided by the total sum of factors used.
 Here's an example:

-Suppose the interviewer provides the following scores on scale of 1 – 5:
+Suppose the interviewer provides the following scores on a scale of 1–5:

 • Communication: score = 5